-Jackson Housing Authority is a public housing agency in Jackson, Tennessee that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of November 17th, 2018, Jackson Housing Authority has 1 waiting lists that are open now or opening soon.
+Jackson Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, and Veteran Affairs Supportive Housing (VASH) programs.
+As of June 25th, 2022, Jackson Housing Authority has 4 waiting lists that are open now or opening soon.

 Jackson Housing Authority serves Madison County.

-As of 11/17/2018, it is not known if Jackson Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 06/25/2022, it is not known if Jackson Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Jackson Housing Authority manages 1,304 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Jackson Housing Authority manages 1,313 active Housing Choice Vouchers.

 |Standard||Homeownership||Tenant Protection||Ported Out||VASH|